-An interesting fact is that his statue was commissioned by Carl Jacobsen in 1909.
-This man was the founder of the son of Carlsberg.
+An interesting fact is that this statue was commissioned by Carl Jacobsen, the founder of Carlsberg brewery, in 1909.

-Ellen Price, a Ballerina from Copenhagen’s Royal Theatre at the time, is the model which the statue is based off.
-In fact, only her head was used for the statue, but she refused to model nude.
-Therefore, for the body of Little Mermaid, the sculptures wife, Eline Eriksen, was used as the model.
+Another interesting fact is Ellen Price, a ballerina from Copenhagen’s Royal Theatre at the time, is the model on which the statue is based off.
+However, only her head was used for the statue because she refused to model nude.
+Therefore, for the body of the Little Mermaid, the sculpture’s wife, Eline Eriksen, was used as the model.